Pranali-Ushire/Machine-Learning-Demo/README.md

 # Machine-Learning-Demo
-This is my first repository.
+This is my first git repository.
+Auther - Pranali Ushire